josephtandyo/DeceptaBox/README.md

 # Deceiver's Offering: A Discord Bot Deception Game

 Status: FINISHED
+Fun Fact: This Discord Bot was used in a Discord server with more than 500 members!

 ###### (with possible modifications in the future, including different roles that can give more points by doing a certain action)

 Deceiver's Offering is a Discord Bot game that can be played on Discord with players ranging from 2 players to the entire Discord server!